Blinken Affirms Israel Ties, Warns On Peace After Netanyahu Spat - UrduPoint

 Biden, who has known Netanyahu for decades, took office hoping to avoid a replay of the public feuding with the Israeli leader seen when he was Barack Obama's vice president.

-A senior Israeli official, on condition of anonymity, said Cohen had spoken to several US government officials, after Biden said he hoped the Israeli government would abandon its judicial reform or find a compromise with the opposition.
+A senior Israeli official, speaking on condition of anonymity, said he had spoken to several US government officials after Biden said he hoped the Israeli government would abandon its judicial reform or find a compromise with the opposition.

+He said he was confident that Biden's comments did not reflect the US administration's position.

-After three months of tensions that split the nation, triggered protests by tens of thousands, and a general strike, Netanyahu on Monday announced a "pause" for dialogue on the measures.
+After three months of tensions that split the nation triggered protests by tens of thousands and a general strike, Netanyahu on Monday announced a "pause" for dialogue on the proposed reforms.

-The government, a coalition between Netanyahu's Likud party and extreme-right and ultra-Orthodox Jewish allies, argues the reforms are needed to rebalance powers between lawmakers and the judiciary.
+The government, a coalition between Netanyahu's right-wing Likud party and extreme-right and ultra-Orthodox Jewish allies, argues they are needed to rebalance powers between lawmakers and the judiciary.